-In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842) with subsequent amendments (collectively, "ASC 842").
-The Company adopted the new leasing standards on January 1, 2019 using the modified retrospective approach transition method.
 The Company leases real estate, automobiles and equipment under various operating and finance leases.
+The Company determines if an arrangement is a lease or contains a lease at inception.
 Operating lease right-of-use assets and liabilities are recognized at commencement date based on the present value of lease payments over the lease term.
-As the implicit rate is not readily determinable in most of the Company's lease agreements, the Company uses its estimated secured incremental borrowing rate, based on the information available, at commencement of the lease to determine the present value of lease payments.
+As the implicit rate is not readily determine the present value of lease payments are payments, the Company uses its estimated secured incremental borrowing rate, based on the information available, at commencement of the lease to determine the present value of lease payments.
 Lease expense is recognized on a straight-line basis over the lease term.
 Leases with an initial term of 12 months or less are not recorded on the balance sheet.
-Beginning January 1, 2019, any new real estate and equipment operating lease agreements with lease and non-lease components, were accounted for as a single lease component; auto leases were accounted for as separate lease components.
+Any new real estate and equipment operating lease agreements with lease and non-lease components, are accounted for as a single lease component; auto leases are accounted for as separate lease components.

-The Company determines if an arrangement is a lease or contains a lease at inception.
 The Company's leases have remaining lease terms of approximately 1 year to 10 years.
-Many of the Company's real estate and equipment leases have one or more options to renew, with terms that can extend primarily from 1 year to 3 years, which are not included in the initial lease term until deemed probable of renewal.
+Many of the Company's real estate and equipment leases have one or more options to renew, with terms that can extend primarily from 1 year to 3 years, which are not included in the initial lease term until considered reasonably certain of renewal.
 The Company does not have lease agreements with residual value guarantees, sale-and-leaseback terms, or material restrictive covenants.
 The Company does not have any material sublease arrangements.
 See Note 11, Leases for additional information.